 There is a belief that most people who skip breakfast tend to feel hungrier throughout the day.
 As a result, such people are believed to overeat during lunch or frequently snack until they get a proper meal.

-Fact: There is no evidence linking skipping breakfast to people feeling hungrier throughout the day (11).
-You may have had a heavy breakfast but constantly feel hungry, even before lunchtime.
+Fact: One study found no evidence linking skipping breakfast to people eating more throughout the day (6).
+You may alternatively have had a heavy breakfast but constantly feel hungry, even before lunchtime.
 It can occur if your morning meal did not include any high-fiber foods.

 The Bottom Line